In this Guide

 If juicing is your main priority, you might not need all these extra features.
 However, food processor and grinder features add a lot of value for money.

 Having several machines in one can help you cut down on extra appliances and save counter space in your kitchen.
+Read our commercial juicer review page.

 Establish your juicing goals: